 LIGHTLY ARMORED: Gondül models are lightly armored, with thin armor plates protecting only their most critical areas.
-As a result, they begin play with a +2 armor bonus, no armor check penalty, and a maximum Dex bonus of 6.
-These automata are treated as if wearing light armor.
+As a result, they have a base armor class of 12 and no armor check penalty.

 FORTIFIED FRAME: Gondül models begin play with 6 hit points.
 They determine additional hit points according to class selection.